-- Activity design: includes clear and achievable outputs which meet the activity and anniversary fund objectives and is relevant to the identified community audience - Viability of the activity: the activity is realistic to its objectives and can be implemented by the alumni organiser(s) - Value for money: the activity is supported by a detailed and reasonable budget breakdown (original and converted GBP costs) which follows funding guidance provided

-- Evidence of alumni expertise: alumni will be involved in the activity development and delivery at all stages and will draw on their expertise and knowledge to support effective and impactful delivery - Risk assessment and management: identified risks associated with the activity and how they will be managed are outlined in the application - Stakeholder engagement: an outline on how to engage and manage activity stakeholders is provided to ensure effective and impactful delivery - Key outputs: outline how the activity will have longer-term impact on attendees/participants/stakeholders, beyond the activity itself.
+- Activity design: includes clear and achievable outputs which meet the activity and ACEF objectives and is relevant to the identified community audience - Community audience: the activity is relevant and appropriate for your target community audience. - Viability of the activity: the activity is realistic to its objectives and can be implemented by the alumni organiser(s) - Value for money: the activity is supported by a detailed and reasonable budget breakdown (original and converted GBP costs) which follows the funding guidance provided - Evidence of alumni expertise: alumni will be involved in the activity development and delivery at all stages and will draw on their expertise and knowledge to support effective and impactful delivery - Risk assessment and management: identified risks associated with the activity and how they will be managed are outlined in the application - Stakeholder engagement: an outline on how to engage and manage activity stakeholders is provided to ensure effective and impactful delivery - Key outputs: outline how the activity will have longer-term impact on attendees/participants/stakeholders, beyond the activity itself.
 You should consider how this will be evaluated when developing your activity.